ShreyPaharia/SnapNFT/README.md

 ### Zora

-- Using Zora contracts on Polygon Mumbai testnet to mint zNFTs.
+- Using Zora contracts to mint zNFTs.
+We set the store the contentHash and metadataHash.
+Also, we set the ask by the creator for anyone to buy this NFT on the platform.

 ### Textile